Is there a Floquet Lindbladian?

+Finally, the fact that for the used model, we can always construct a time-homogeneous memory kernel which yields a CPTP evolution on the time interval $[0,T]$, means that the non-Lindbladian phase in this case corresponds to scenario (b).
+Nevertheless, let us stress that the stroboscopic action of $\mathcal{P}(nT)$ over more than one period (i.e.\ not only for $n=1$, but also for all $n\ge2$) can in general not be obtained from an effective time-homogeneous non-Markovian evolution like in Eq.~\eqref{eq:eom-kernel}, but with $t$ taking also values $t>T$, because it is essential that the memory is erased at stroboscopic instances of time.

 Our results shed light on limitations and opportunities for Floquet engineering in open quantum systems.
 Using a simple model system, we have shown that an effective Floquet Lindbladian generator, constructed analogously to the Floquet Hamiltonian for isolated Floquet systems, exists in extensive parameter regimes.
-In particular for sufficiently large driving frequencies the Floquet Lindbladian can be constructed, suggesting that here Floquet-Magnus-type approximation schemes \cite{HaddadfarshiEtAl15,RestrepoEtAl17, DaiEtAl16} are indeed applicable.
+In particular for sufficiently large driving frequencies the Floquet Lindbladian can be constructed, suggesting that here high-frequency approximation schemes \cite{HaddadfarshiEtAl15,RestrepoEtAl17, DaiEtAl16} should indeed be applicable (even though it is an open question whether or when these give rise to the correct Lindbladian effective generator).
 However, we found also an extended parameter region, where it does not exist, and where only a time-homogeneous non-Markovian effective master equation is able to reproduce the one-cycle evolution.